 - For reusable devices, information on the processes for cleaning, disinfection, packaging and, if applicable, the validated method of re-sterilisation as determined by the country where the product is sold and used.
 When there are, for example, signs of degradation or in case the maximum number of allowable reuses has been reached, it must be mentioned that the device shall not be used any more;

 - If applicable, a statement that a medical device can be reused when it is reconditioned under the responsibility of the manufacturer;

-- Medical devices intended for use together with other devices and/or general purpose equipment must include information to identify such devices or equipment so they can be safely used together and/or information on any known restrictions to combinations of devices and equipment;
+- Medical devices intended for use together with other devices and/or general purpose equipment must include information to identify such devices or equipment so they can be safely used together and/or information about any known restrictions to combinations of devices and equipment;

-- For implanted devices, information to identify the device (name, serial number etc), warnings and precaustions regarding reciprocal interference, medical examinations or environmental conditions, information about the expected lifetime and any other information to ensure safe use of the device.
+- For implanted devices, information to identify the device (name, serial number etc), warnings and precautions regarding reciprocal interference, medical examinations or environmental conditions, information about the expected lifetime and any other information to ensure safe use of the device.